JFWebb/easel/README.md

 <img src="./Images/HomeImage.png" alt="Easel Mainpage Screenshot"/>

 ## Description
-Look up from the easel of these Harvard Art Museum city-scapes and explore them in real life!git p
+Look up from the easel of these Harvard Art Museum city-scapes and explore them in real life!

 ## <a name="technologiesused"></a> Technologies Used
 * HTML5